typography-interaction-2526/typography-interaction-2526.github.io/content/syllabus.md

 ## Acknowledgments

-We’d like to thank [Brendan Griffiths](https://brendangriffiths.com/), [Lynn Kiang](http://www.lynnkiang.com), [Andrew LeClair](https://andrewleclair.com), [Rijk van Zanten](https://github.com/rijkvanzanten), and the [extended MPS CD family](https://mpscd.parsons.edu/faculty/) for their support in planning this course.
+We’d like to thank [Brendan Griffiths](https://brendangriffiths.com/), [Lynn Kiang](http://www.lynnkiang.com), [Andrew LeClair](https://andrewleclair.com), and the [extended MPS CD family](https://mpscd.parsons.edu/faculty/) for their support in planning this course.
 And thank you, for reading this far.